efrecon/machinery/README.md

 evens provides a similar set of commands.
 However, being built on top of `docker-machine` provides access to many more providers through all the existing Docker Machine [drivers](https://docs.docker.com/machine/#drivers).

+## Implementation

+`machinery` is written in [Tcl](http://www.tcl.tk/).
+It requires a recent version of Tcl (8.5 at least) and the `yaml` library to be able to parse YAML description files.
+As the `yaml` library is part of the standard `tcllib`, the easiest is usually to install the whole library using your package manager.
+For example, on ubuntu, running the following will suffice as Tcl is part of the core server and desktop installation.

+    apt-get install tcllib